Hasanexe/SamFirmware/README.md

 userdata.img: This file contains the user data partition, which is used to store user data such as app data, contacts, messages, and media files.

 ## Contributing
-If you find any issues with SamFirmware or would like to contribute to the project, please feel free to submit a pull request or open an issue on the Github repository.
+If you find any issues with `SamFirmware` or would like to contribute to the project, please feel free to submit a pull request or open an issue on the Github repository.

+## License
+`SamFirmware` is licensed under the [Creative Commons Attribution-NonCommercial (CC BY-NC) license](https://creativecommons.org/licenses/by-nc/4.0/).